 Vehicle Safety Belts

 The Universal Seat Belt® and Universal LATCH Belt® swivel and are designed to be adjustable from 6 inches to approximately 2 feet.
-Past this distance, the efficacy of a seatbelt is compromised: a belted-in dog is still likely to impact the interior of the car during a sudden stop or accident.
-Our Universal Seat Belt® and Universal LATCH Belt® are constructed using the same energy-absorbing weave and cast steel as a D.O.T. seatbelt and have been lab-tested for strength and will work in any car: foreign, domestic, Tesla, etc.
+Past this distance, the efficacy of a seatbelt is compromised since a dog would still impact the interior of the car during a sudden stop or accident.
+Our Universal Seat Belt® and Universal LATCH Belt® are constructed from quality stainless steel and 5-shaft herringbone twill DOT-weave seatbelt material,and have been lab-tested for strength and will work in any car: foreign, domestic, Tesla, etc.

 When used in conjunction with one of our center-of-gravity-based Wraps or Harnesses, your dog will always be restrained from his or her center-of-mass during an impact, no matter how he or she is oriented in the vehicle.
-This simple, yet effective system is further engineered so that the resultant forces are spread over the maximum possible surface area of the Wrap or Harness.
+This effective, yet simple system is further engineered so that the resultant forces are spread over the safest surface area of the Wrap or Harness.
 Cf. multi-point safety restraint systems which envelop racecar drivers in the same manner.

 Other copycat products on the market compromise safety to save a few dollars.
 These imitations are put together using weak stamped steel and cheap, stiff nylon webbing.